Zerig/file-manager/FOLDER.md

 ## scan()
-@return [array of File/Folder]
-Scan Folder and return array of all items inside
+@return [array of File/Folder] elete Folder and return array of all items inside

 ```php
 $folder = new \FileManager\Folder("root/aaa/bbb/folder");